When do I need a permit?

 A fast track assessment option is now available.

-On payment of a non refundable fast track fee of $120.00 your permit application will be assessed as a priority.
+On payment of a non refundable fast track fee of $165.00 permit applications for works due to commence within 7 days will be assessed as a priority.

 This initial assessment may result in the request for further information which may delay the processing time.